 - 19.9% reduction in main wrinkle average depth

 - 16% improvement in roughness

 - 15.5% improvement in skin tone

-Manufacturer results, of course, always have to be taken with a grain of salt, but if you like peptides, the Matryxil 3000 duo is one of the most proven and most well-known ones and it's something that is worth trying.
+Manufacturer results, of course, always have to be taken with a pinch of salt, but if you like peptides, the Matryxil 3000 duo is one of the best-proven and most well-known ones and it's something that is worth trying.